sftpplus/sftpplus-docs/src/doc_source/standards/cryptography.rst

 TOTP - Time-Based One-Time Passwords
 ------------------------------------

 The Time-Based One-Time Password (TOTP) authentication method adds an extra layer of security on top of the usual username/password credentials.

 A unique code valid for a limited number of seconds is used for validation.

 The code is generated using helper applications like Google Authenticator or FreeOTP.

 To use a unique password per session, this unique code has to be added at the end of the regular password.
 By appending the unique code to the regular password, the new method of authentication is still compatible with the traditional username and password authentication system.
 No extra changes are required for the file transfer client.

+This implements a two factor authentication method (2FA) in which both the password and the unique code are used to authenticate the connection.

 ..  note::
     Once a unique TOTP code is used to authenticate successfully, it is